Functionize and TestRail Integration Overview

 - Select Type as Url (Link)

-- Select the templates and projects appropriate for any project you'd like to link to Functionize
+- Select the templates and projects appropriate for any project to link to Functionize

 Navigate to Integration Settings

-1. As a Functionize Team Administrator, navigate to the Team tab.
+As a Functionize Team Administrator, navigate to the Team tab

-2. Click on the Integrations tab.
-Then, select the TestRail radio button from the left menu underneath Test Case Management.
+Click on the Integrations tab, select the TestRail radio button from the left menu underneath Test Case Management section

 Establish the Connection

-4. Click the Test Sign In button to establish the connection.
-See below example:
+Click the Test Sign In button to establish the connection

 Map Projects and Statuses

-6. Select the Functionize Project to link, along with the Site Environment.
+- Select the Functionize Project to link, along with the Project Environment

-7. Select the TestRail Project from the dropdown menu.
+Select the TestRail Project from the dropdown menu

-8. Map the values for Functionize Status to the TestRail Status values.
-Functionize's default status values are: FAILED, INCOMPLETE, WARNING, and PASSED.
-For the integration to work properly, these statuses should be mapped to status values in TestRail.
+Map the values for Functionize Status to the TestRail Status values, Functionize's default status values are: FAILED, INCOMPLETE, WARNING, and PASSED and for the integration to work properly, these statuses should be mapped to status values in TestRail

-** Optionally, you can customize the statuses for the TestRail status values within TestRail.
-See how in the section below**
+Note: Statuses can be customized for the TestRail status values within TestRail.
+See how in the section below.

-10. A confirmation message will display indicating the mapping was successful.
+- A confirmation message will display indicating the mapping was successful

 Optional: To Customize the Available TestRail Statuses

-2. Click on the Administration tab on the far right.
+- Click on the Administration tab on the far right

-3. Click on Customizations from the right navigation panel.
+- Click on Customizations from the right navigation panel

-5. Customize the Status names as desired.
-In this example we are naming the Unnamed 2 status to Warning.
+Customize the Status Names as desired, in this example, we are naming the Unnamed 2 status to Warning

-7. Now the new TestRail status will be available in the dropdown menu for TestRail statuses in the Project Mappings configuration.
-See below:
+Now the new TestRail Status will be available in the dropdown menu for TestRail Statuses in the Project Mappings configuration, see below:

-Once you complete setting up the integration, you can now use the integration.
-This integration is designed to use the best of both tools.
-When manual tests from TestRail are ready to be automated, you can easily automate that test using Architect.
+Once you have completed setting up the integration, you can now use it.
+This integration is designed to make the best use of both tools.
+When manual tests from TestRail are ready to be automated, you can easily automate those tests using Architect.
 To learn how to create automated tests using Architect, check out this guide: Getting Started with Architect.

-Once the automated test is created using Architect, you link the Functionize test to the corresponding TestRail test case.
-Next, run the test using an orchestration.
-The orchestration result is populated in TestRail for viewing.
-Through this flow, you will be able to navigate easily from both tools using hyperlinks and be able to view the integrated data.
+Once the automated test is created using Architect, you can link the Functionize test to the corresponding TestRail test case.
+Next, run the test using a Functionize orchestration, and the Functionize orchestration results will be populated in TestRail for viewing.
+Through this workflow, you will be able to navigate easily between both tools using hyperlinks and view the integrated data.
 See the flow below:

 Linking Test Cases

-1. Navigate to the linked project in Functionize, and then click on View Project.
+- Navigate to the linked project in Functionize, and then click on View Project

-2. Notice that all tests in this linked project now display the TestRail logo.
-You can also see the ability to link each individual test to a TestRail test case, as indicated by the +Link Test hyperlink.
+Notice that all tests in this linked project now display the TestRail logo and you can also see the ability to link each individual test to a TestRail test case, as indicated by the +Link Test hyperlink

-5. A "Test Case mapped successfully" confirmation will display and now the Functionize test case has been linked to the TestRail test case, as shown below:
+- A 'Test Case mapped successfully' confirmation will display and now the Functionize test case has been linked to the TestRail test case, as shown below:

 Running an Orchestration

-Create an orchestration in Functionize.
-An orchestration is a grouping of tests, designed to run multiple tests in bulk.
-To learn how, check out this guide: Create an Orchestration.
+An orchestration is a grouping of tests, designed to run multiple tests in parallel or sequentially.
+The testing results from a Functionize orchestration can then be sent to TestRail so that these testing results can be included in dashboard and management QA reports.
+To learn how to create an orchestration within Functionize, check out this guide: Create an Orchestration.

 Viewing Results in TestRail

-Each time the orchestration is executed from Functionize, it will create a new Test Run in TestRail.
-The Test Run will show all the test cases that were executed as part of that orchestration.
+Each time the Functionize orchestration is executed on the Functionize Cloud, it will create a new Test Run in TestRail.
+The Test Run will show all the test cases that were executed as part of that Functionize orchestration.

-1. In TestRail, navigate into your linked project.
-Then, click on Test Runs & Results from the top navigation bar.
+- In TestRail, navigate into your linked project and then click on Test Runs & Resultsfrom the top navigation bar

-2. Click into the test run name from the Test Runs & Results page.
-By default, the test run will be created by the integration using this syntax:
+Click into the test run name from the Test Runs & Results page, by default, the test run will be created by the integration using this syntax:

-3. On the test run page, you can see the execution results from Functionize.
+On the Test Run page, the execution results from Functionize orchestration can be seen

-Note: You do NOT need to be a Functionize user in order to view the details.
-If you click into the Functionize link, you will see the Functionize orchestration or test in read-only mode.
+Note: You do NOT need to be a Functionize user to view the details.
+If you click the Functionize link, you will see the Functionize orchestration and test results in read-only mode.
 This is particularly useful if you want to share the details with your developers or other non-Functionize users.

-To view the details of the execution, you can click into the Functionize links (see image below):
+To view the details of the execution, click on the Functionize links (see image below):